ornic/FFMpegCore-debian-pipe-bug/README.md

 }
 ```

-The second one (using filename) working without errors.
+The second one (using filename) working without errors - as it should.